 Director of Master of Sacred Music Program

-Deer Park Assistant Professor of Sacred Music
+Deer Park Associate Professor of Sacred Music

-Dr. LIM Swee Hong is the Deer Park Assistant Professor of Sacred Music at Emmanuel College, and the Director of the Master of Sacred Music Program.
+Dr. LIM Swee Hong is the Deer Park Associate Professor of Sacred Music at Emmanuel College, and the Director of the Master of Sacred Music Program.
 He also serves as Director of the Chapel for the worship life of Emmanuel College.
 Before joining Emmanuel on July 1, 2012, Swee Hong served as an Assistant Professor of Church Music at Baylor University.
 Prior to his work at Baylor, he served as a Lecturer of Worship, Liturgy, and Music at Trinity Theological College in Singapore.

 Swee Hong is widely utilized as a leader for global seminars and conferences dealing with worship and sacred music.
 Presently he is the Director of Research for the Hymn Society in the United States and Canada.
 In 2013 he served as the Co-Moderator of the Worship Committee for the 10th General Assembly of the World Council of Churches for its meeting in Busan, South Korea and was a member of the Worship Planning Committee for the 2011 Ecumenical Peace Convocation sponsored by the World Council held in Jamaica.
 From 2006 - 2011, he chaired the Committee on Worship and Liturgy for the World Methodist Council, designed and supervised the worship services of the 20th World Methodist Conference in Durban, South Africa.